-Your baby should have regular visits to the doctor at 2,4, 6, 9, 12 and 18 months, 2 years, and then once every year until 5 years of age.
-When your child is 5 years old, she should see her doctor every 1 or 2 years until she is 18 years old.
+Your baby should have regular visits to the doctor at 2, 4, 6, 9, 12 and 18 months, 2 years, and then once every year until 5 years of age.
+When your child is 5 years old, they should see the doctor every 1 or 2 years until 18 years old.

 A well-baby/child visit usually lasts 10 to 20 minutes.
-Your doctor and her staff will:
+Your doctor and the staff will:

 - Check your child’s weight, height and head circumference.